-Playwright Lucy Kirkwood, who explored international relations between the US and China in 2013's dazzling Olivier-winner Chimerica and dramatised a nuclear disaster in The Children (Royal Court, 2016), turns her talents to themes of justice and power.
-James Macdonald directs, bringing a proven track record for emotive new writing from working with the likes of Caryl Churchill and Mike Bartlett.
+Playwright Lucy Kirkwood, who explored international relations between the US and China in 2013's dazzling Olivier-winner Chimerica and dramatised a nuclear disaster in The Children (Royal Court, 2016), turns her talents to themes of justice and power in this epic yet intimate story.

-Taking its title from an old literary term for heavenly skies, The Welkin revolves around a group of women faced with a grave decision.
-When convicted murderer Sally Poppy claims to be pregnant and therefore exempt from the death penalty, a jury of 12 women must decide whether she is telling the truth or lying to escape the noose.
-As the jury battle with the mortal weight of their choice, the angry public demand Sally's blood and there's just one person willing to stand up for the condemned woman, midwife Lizzy Luke.
+Taking its title from an old literary term for heavenly skies, The Welkin revolves around a group of women in rural Suffolk faced with a grave decision.
+When convicted murderer Sally Poppy (a spirited Ria Zmitrowicz) claims to be pregnant and therefore exempt from the death penalty, a jury of 12 women must decide whether she is telling the truth or lying to escape the noose.

 |Where||National Theatre, South Bank, London, SE1 9PX | MAP|